isaud86/project3/README.md

 # Coworking Space Service

-This project is a component of the Udacity Cloud DevOps Engineer Nanodegree program.
-It focuses on building and deploying a microservice for managing a coworking space.
+This project is part of the Udacity Cloud DevOps Engineer Nanodegree program.
+It focuses on building and deploying a microservice for managing a coworking space using Kubernetes and AWS services.

 ## Project Overview

-The Coworking Space Service project is designed to create a scalable and reliable microservice using Kubernetes and AWS services.
-The microservice will facilitate various functionalities related to managing a coworking space, such as user registration, booking management, and resource allocation.
+The Coworking Space Service aims to create a scalable and reliable microservice that handles various functionalities related to managing a coworking space, such as user registration, booking management, and resource allocation.

 ## Technologies Used